jyothisthaliath/TV-Remote-Controlled-Obstacle-Avoiding-Rover/README.md

 ## Results

-The rover was first tested on a prototype board and then migrated to a PCB after validation of the individual stages.
+The rover was first tested on Arduino prototype board and then migrated to a custom PCB after validation of the individual stages.
 The final system responded reliably to the remote control with an estimated operating range of about 10 meters, and the obstacle sensors supported adjustable sensitivity in the range of approximately 4 cm to 20 cm.

-One practical issue observed during the PCB version was increased power demand, which led to motor slowdown and the need for an external DC power source instead of batteries.
-Even so, the reduced speed improved obstacle detection response time and helped collision avoidance.
+One issue observed after PCB implementation was increased power demand, which caused noticeable motor slowdown and made battery operation less practical.
+An external DC supply was therefore used for stable operation.
+Interestingly, the lower speed also improved obstacle response time, making the rover more effective at collision avoidance.

 ## Future Scope

-The original project identified a future extension in which the rover could support a fully automated mode without continuous human intervention.
-Since the hardware already included obstacle detection, this enhancement would mainly require software changes and could be extended further using other communication methods such as Bluetooth or GSM.
+A natural extension of this project is the addition of a fully automatic operating mode in which the rover can navigate without continuous user input.
+Since the hardware already includes obstacle detection, this enhancement would mainly require changes in control logic.

+The same platform could also be adapted to other communication methods such as Bluetooth or GSM.
+More broadly, the project can be seen as a basic embedded robotics platform that can be expanded toward autonomous navigation and smarter vehicle control.

 ## Project Report